 Monumento a Giovanni Paolo II, Roma, Bronze monument near Termini Station, Rome, Italy

-The statue shows Pope John Paul II as a spiritual figure with arms spread wide in a protective gesture, drawing from a 1993 photograph in which he sheltered a child beneath his robes.
+The statue shows Pope John Paul II with arms spread wide, a gesture drawn from a 1993 photograph in which he sheltered a child beneath his robes.
+Visitors often stop in front of it to pray or leave flowers at the base.

 The community of curious travelers